ur4ckh/CheatDevicePS2-wiki/Code-Types.md

 00020000 iiiiiiii
 ```

-Loads the 32-bit base address from address `a`, adds offset `i` to it, and constantly write the value `v` to the final address.
+Loads the 32-bit base address from address `a`, adds offset `i` to it, and constantly writes the value `v` to the final address.

 **NOTE**: Multiple dereferences (i.e. pointer to pointer) are not supported.